International Union of Geodesy and Geophysics (IUGG)

 This theme will focus on the essential methodological aspects of disaster science (that is, science related to all aspects of natural hazards and vulnerability) with emphasis on the interdisciplinary research in geosciences, mathematics, and computer science.
 Also, the changing climate and the related natural hazards and risks pose a multitude of pressing social and economic questions.
 Data assimilation, statistical approaches to analyses of extreme events, large-scale numerical modeling, dynamical system theory are some of the topics that will be discussed.
 The theme will be co-organized by the IUGG GeoRisk Commission, bringing theoretical experts in the field of geohazards, hydromet hazards, space hazards, climate hazards, and disaster risk research.

-Session 4.1: Interactions between urban and geophysical systems[Organizer:Daniel Schertzer]
+Session 4.1: Interactions between geophysical, biomedical and urban systems[Organizer:Daniel Schertzer]

-The current debate on consistent adaptation and mitigation strategies underlines the key question of the multi-faceted interactions between urban and geophysical systems.
+The current debate on consistent adaptation and mitigation strategies with respect to environmental and epidemic threats underlines the key question of the multi-faceted interactions between geophysical, biomedical and urban phenomena.
 Uncertainties and knowledge gaps are numerous and appear to persist.
 For example, long-lasting difficulties in upscaling innovative climate solutions and determining optimal trade-offs between risks and resources are manifest.

-These difficulties call for a development of disruptive concepts, methodologies and models to break the present scientific deadlocks, to better deal with nonlinearities, multiple -components, systems, stochastic synchronization, non-autonomous and delay aspects of the requisite models, tipping points and elements, and extreme variability over a wide range of scales in both geophysical and urban systems, as well as their interactions.
-This session proposes to bring together experts and interested parties from many relevant fields and help create a community active in this highly interdisciplinary area.
+These difficulties call for a development of disruptive concepts, methodologies and models to break the present scientific deadlocks, to better deal with nonlinearities, multi-component systems, stochastic synchronization, non-autonomous and delay aspects of the requisite models, tipping points and elements, and extreme variability over a wide range of scales in geophysical, biomedical and urban systems, as well as their interactions.
+This session proposes to bring together experts and interested parties from many relevant fields – as suggested by One Health or Global Health approaches – and help create a community active in this highly interdisciplinary area.

 Theme 5: Geophysical Inversion: Theory, Algorithms, and Applications[Lead convener: Malcolm Sambridge and Alik Ismail-Zadeh]